-Gender is a core cross-cutting theme throughout ReBUILD’s work.
-As well as the integration and support of gender analysis across all ReBUILD’s phase 1 and extension research projects, there are also two core ReBUILD-supported initiatives focusing on gender - the Building Back Better e-resource, and the RinGs programme.
+Gender was a core cross-cutting theme throughout ReBUILD’s work.
+As well as the integration and support of gender analysis across all ReBUILD’s phase 1 and extension research projects, two core ReBUILD-supported initiatives focused on gender - the Building Back Better e-resource, and the RinGs programme.

 Building Back Better

 ReBUILD’s specific work exploring the opportunities and challenges for building gender responsive health systems in settings affected by conflict and crisis has been brought together as a specific online resource – the Building Back Better e-resource.
 This feature includes a series of policy briefs, both addressing general issues of how health sector reform after conflict can support gender equity, and how humanitarian responses to health can adequately take gender into account, as well as a growing series of country case studies, including from Cambodia, Nepal, Timor Leste, Sierra Leone, Mozambique and northern Uganda.

 And the dedicated RinGs Partnership on Gender, Ethics and Health Systems brings together four health systems focused Research Programme Consortia, funded by DFID, including ReBUILD, working as a partnership to galvanise gender and ethics analysis in health systems research and strengthening.

 Much of this learning has recently contributed to a collaboratively produced open access, online learning resource, developed with the European Commission’s DEVCO B4 health team to help improve the considerations of gender in their health systems strengthening work.

 Find out more about ReBUILD's integration of gender across all its projects, and all of ReBUILD's gender-related activities, projects and initiatives here.